Susana465/camkii_thesis/40-results.md

 These findings show that the formation of CaMKII-NMDAR complexes does not depend on prior phosphorylation at T286.
 However, once T286 phosphorylation occurs, it can initiate a cascade of further autophosphorylation events, including at T306, within the same NMDAR/CaMKII complex.
 Previous studies have shown that CaMKII does not need to be phosphorylated at T286 in order to bind to NMDARs or to perform its catalytic functions.
 That said, phosphorylation at T286 can modulate or enhance both the binding affinity and the enzymatic activity of CaMKII, making it an important regulatory step rather than an absolute requirement.

-## T286 and CaMKII/NMDAR binding mutant models
+## T286 and CaMKII/NMDAR binding MT models

-The T286 mutant model is simialr biologically to the CaMKII T286A mutant, in which the critical autophosphorylation site threonine 286 is substituted with alanine, preventing phosphorylation at this site.
+The T286 MT model is simialr biologically to the CaMKII T286A MT, in which the critical autophosphorylation site threonine 286 is substituted with alanine, preventing phosphorylation at this site.
 This mutation has been extensively characterised in both _in vitro_ biochemical assays and _in vivo_ using mice that were genetically modified.
 T286A mutation has been shown to impair LTP and spatial learning in rodents. he computational implementation allows investigation into how the loss of T286 phosphorylation alters CaMKII dynamics and downstream NMDAR interactions under different stimulation conditions [REFERENCES].
 In the T286 MT model, this mutation is represented by setting reaction rule #8 to zero (@fig-tbl-1), so phosphorylation can not happen.

-The NMDAR/CaMKII binding mutant model simulates a mutation that disrupts the interaction between CaMKII and the GluN2B subunit of NMDARs.
+The NMDAR/CaMKII binding MT model simulates a mutation that disrupts the interaction between CaMKII and the GluN2B subunit of NMDARs.
 This disruption can be achieved through mutations in either CaMKII or GluN2B, preventing their binding without necessarily altering other functions such as kinase activity [REFERENCES].
 A well-characterized example is the CaMKII I205K mutation, where isoleucine is replaced by lysine.
 This substitution significantly impairs binding to GluN2B while leaving kinase activity intact [REFERENCE].
 Experimental evidence shows that this mutation also reduces CaMKII accumulation at synapses following LTP induction [REFERENCE].
 CHECK - this  would be good to see in vizz output and future models.
 In the CaMKII/NMDAR MT model, this binding disruption is represented by setting reaction rule #12 to zero (@fig-tbl-1), so NMDAR and CaMKII binding can not proceed.

-The following analysis compares wild-type (WT) simulations with those of the two mutant models.
-The total number of simulation runs for each group is as follows: WT (N = 9), T286 mutant (N = 9), and CaMKII/NMDAR mutant (N = 4). t-test and one-way anovas were performed with prior testing for normality of data sets using whitely test.
+The following analysis compares wild-type (WT) simulations with those of the two MT models.
+The total number of simulation runs for each group is as follows: WT (N = 9), T286 MT (N = 9), and CaMKII/NMDAR MT (N = 4). t-test and one-way anovas were performed with prior testing for normality of data sets using whitely test.

-Simulations were conducted under identical parameters across all conditions (see @fig-molecule-concentrations for initial molecule release and @fig-tbl-1 for reaction rates), except for two CaMKII/NMDAR mutant runs, as I explain below, which were part of preliminary tests involving a different CaMKII release state.
+Simulations were conducted under identical parameters across all conditions (see @fig-molecule-concentrations for initial molecule release and @fig-tbl-1 for reaction rates), except for two CaMKII/NMDAR MT runs, as I explain below, which were part of preliminary tests involving a different CaMKII release state.
 Aside from this, the only intended differences between groups were the modifications to the relevant reaction rules described above.

-The reduced number of simulations for the CaMKII/NMDAR mutant model resulted from a human error during file execution, which will be explored in greater detail in the discussion section below.
+The reduced number of simulations for the CaMKII/NMDAR MT model resulted from a human error during file execution, which will be explored in greater detail in the discussion section below.
 Due to this error, only four usable simulation runs were available for this model.
-It is important to note that, while all other simulation groups released CaMKII in its open state, the CaMKII/NMDAR mutant group includes two runs with CaMKII released in the closed state and two with CaMKII released in the open state.
+It is important to note that, while all other simulation groups released CaMKII in its open state, the CaMKII/NMDAR MT group includes two runs with CaMKII released in the closed state and two with CaMKII released in the open state.
 These files, originally generated during preliminary testing (data not shown), were the only available usable runs for this condition due to the aforementioned error.
 As no substantial differences in simulation outcomes were observed between the two release states, all four runs were retained in the analysis.
 This detail is provided here for transparency.

-Having established the simulation conditions for each model, we now present quantitative comparisons between wild-type and mutant simulations across key molecular outputs.
+Having established the simulation conditions for each model, we now present quantitative comparisons between wild-type and MT simulations across key molecular outputs.
 A primary focus of this analysis is the extent of CaMKII opening, as this conformational state is influenced by both T286 phosphorylation and binding to NMDARs.
 Given that both of these interactions promote and stabilise the open conformation of CaMKII, it was expected that disrupting either mechanism, through mutation at T286 or impairment of NMDAR binding, would lead to a reduction in CaMKII opening.

 @fig-camkii_open_anova displays the results of an ANOVA, with an F-statistic of 36.327, indicating a substantial difference between the group means relative to the variation within each group.
 Further, the associated p-value of $3.219 \times 10^{-7}$ indicates a very low probability that the observed differences between the groups are due to random chance.